holtrop/propane/doc/user_guide.md

 The `$$` symbol accesses the output parser value for this rule.
 The above examples demonstrate how the parser values for the rule components can be used to produce the parser value for the accepted rule.

+Parser rule code blocks are not allowed and not used when AST generation mode is active.

 ##> Specifying the parser module name - the `module` statement